 Well, here is what I have to say to each of those:

 You'll only scare away those who are likely bad fits to begin with.
-Which means you're actually just saving your sales team the wasted time they would have otherwise had to spend with those folks.
+This means you're actually just saving your sales team the wasted time they would have otherwise had to spend with those folks.

 Your competitors already know.
-Trust me, they know, because (beyond obvious industry standards and ranges) you all are vying for the same business and prospects talk.
+Trust me, they know, because (beyond obvious industry pricing standards and ranges) you all are vying for the same business, and prospects talk.
 Don't hide your pricing from a place of fear, because your ideal buyers will go running to those very competitors you're trying to dupe if you don't share your pricing.

 My hope is that some of the examples I showed you above is that yes, you totally can create a pricing page experience for complex pricing models that empower your ideal buyers and make them feel more confident in reaching out to schedule a demo or talk to you more about your services.